CaelanDrayer/caelandrayer.ca/Fenna/A couple of mishaps/A bit of a tow.md

+---
+title: A bit of a tow
+draft: false
+tags:
+aliases:
+description: When everything fails... you might need some help
+permalink:
+enableToc: true
+cssclasses:
+created: 2025-04-13  15:01
+modified: 2025-04-13  16:20
+published:
+comments: true
+hide:
+---
 ## A bit of a tow

 We have had our share of mishaps.
 We encountered our first - and so far worst calamity very early on.
 We had been motoring around getting a feel for the yacht - when the engine cut out.
 No problem, we can troubleshoot that.
 After about an hour of faffing about - I still couldn't get the engine going.
 Alright, we can sail it in.
 Not ideal considering this would be our first time ever properly sailing the boat - but it would work.
 At a minimum, it will bring us closer to the town where would could ask for assistance.